A Dozen Facts About Medicare Advantage in 2020

 9. Most Medicare Advantage enrollees have access to some benefits not covered by traditional Medicare in 2020

 Medicare Advantage plans may provide extra (“supplemental”) benefits that are not offered in traditional Medicare, and can use rebate dollars to help cover the cost of extra benefits.
 Plans can also charge additional premiums for such benefits.
-Beginning in 2020, Medicare Advantage plans can offer additional supplemental benefits that were not offered in previous years.
-These supplemental benefits must still be considered “primarily health related” but CMS has expanded this definition, so more items and services are available as supplemental benefits.
+Beginning in 2019, Medicare Advantage plans have been able to offer additional supplemental benefits that were not offered in previous years.
+These supplemental benefits must still be considered “primarily health related” but CMS expanded this definition, so more items and services are available as supplemental benefits.

 Most enrollees are in plans that provide access to eye exams or glasses (79%), telehealth services (77%), dental care (74%), a fitness benefit (74%), and hearing aids (72%).
 Since 2010, the share of enrollees in plans that provide some dental care, fitness benefits, or hearing aids has increased (from 48%, 52%, and 37% of enrollees, respectively) while the share with a vision benefit has been relatively steady (77% in 2010).